------

 Jamba

-- International space surveillance upgrades indicate heightened monitoring of anomalous aerial phenomena.
+• Increased space surveillance funding indicates heightened monitoring of anomalous orbital activity.

 Moonshot